Victoria, Australia offers a wide variety of fishing opportunities. Both native and introduced species.

 Many target species have sharp spines that can cause significant damage.
 Species such as flathead have spines on their gill plates that contain a mild venom – so care should be taken handling them.
 Flathead is, however, perfectly safe to eat – and are very tasty.

 The toad-fish – or pufferfish – is extremely toxic to eat.

 The blue-ringed octopus, while very small in size, has a bite that contains a powerful venom and is extremely dangerous.

-Note that while many of these creatures – such as pufferfish – may be undesirable by-catches they are in fact all protected species and must be left unharmed.
+Note that while many of these creatures – such as pufferfish and blue-ringed octopus – may be undesirable by-catches they are in fact all protected species and must be left unharmed.
 If caught they are required by law to be returned safely and as quickly as possible to the water.

 The following are fishing equipment is illegal to use or possess (in or next to) Victorian Waters.